grinsteindavid/ai-agent-code-analyzer/README.md

    - Selects the appropriate tool and arguments
    - Returns a structured function call object

-3. **Third Stage (Action Summary)**:
-   - After tool execution, the `getLastActionSummary` function provides a concise summary
-   - Makes the execution more transparent and easier to follow
-   - Adds the summary to the conversation history

 ### 3. Tool Execution

 Tools are executed based on their registered functions in the tools.js file: